WICHITA MOUNTAINS AREA SENIOR CITIZENS CENTER

 Section 1 Organization.

-The members of the Wichita Mountains Area Senior Citizens, a non-profit organization organized by senior citizens of the northwest portion of Comanche County, as now established, is and shall continue to be a proper entity whose purpose is promoting a general well-being of the elderly of the area and providing services to that end.
+The members of the Wichita Mountains Area Senior Citizens, a non-profit organization organized by senior citizens of the northwest quarter of Comanche County, as now established, is and shall continue to be a proper entity whose purpose is promoting the general well-being of the elderly of the area and providing services to that end.

 Section 2 Membership.

-The membership of the Wichita Mountains Area Senior Citizens shall be those persons 60 years old and older who regularly participate in the ongoing activities of the organization.
+The membership of the Wichita Mountains Area Senior Citizens shall be those people 60 years old and older who participate in the ongoing activities of the organization and those who reside in and near the northwest quarter of Comanche County including the Lawton metropolitan area.
 Members who meet these qualifications are members eligible to vote.
-Membership is open to every person meeting the age criteria without regard to race, color, creed, sex, sexual orientation, citizenship, place of origin, or physical or mental disability,
+Area residents who are between the ages of 55 years and 60 years and support the purpose and mission of the organization may participate in senior activities, events, and meetings as associate non-voting members.
+Membership is open to all persons meeting the age criteria without regard to race, color, creed, sex, sexual orientation, place of origin, or physical or mental disability.

 Section 3 Self-Government.

-The Wichita Mountains Area Senior Citizens shall be governed by a board of directors.
-Each director will have been nominated by a member and will selected by the vote of a majority of the members who are present at the election meeting.
-The election meeting will be previously scheduled and announced as its purpose being the electing the officers of the board.
+The Wichita Mountains Area Senior Citizens shall be governed by a board of directors, each nominated by a center member and selected by the majority of its members who are present at the annual membership meeting.
+The election meeting will have been previously scheduled and announced with its purpose is the election of the officers of the board.

 Section 4 Records.